Jmelgar1014/budget-dash/tasks.md

 [x]update add transaction form to add transaction type []make tests using jest
-[]look at convex queries to see where to optimize []look into server components
+[]look at convex queries to see where to optimize [x]look into server components
 []improve error UI
 [x]add icons to recent transaction
-[x]update chart colors to have defaults for each catregory [x]add zod validation to post transaction endpoint []change font of date in recent transactions
+[x]update chart colors to have defaults for each catregory [x]add zod validation to post transaction endpoint [x]change font of date in recent transactions
-[]work on planning budget progess functionality []possibliy add extra table for budget goals and budgets for each category [x]add view all transaction button in recent transaction card []create page to view all transaction of given time frame []add ability to edit/remove transactions
+[]work on planning budget progess functionality []possibliy add extra table for budget goals and budgets for each category [x]add view all transaction button in recent transaction card [x]create page to view all transaction of given time frame [x]add ability to remove transactions
+[]add ability to edit transactions
 []add dark mode button
 []add functionality to export to csv
 []add functionality to export to pdf